httpwg/wg-materials/interim-14-01/arrangements.md

 * [Hotel Europe Zurich](http://www.hoteleurope-zuerich.ch) - train with one change (or long walk + train)
 * [Airbnb](https://www.airbnb.com/s/Zurich--Switzerland) lists a number of properties

+### Local Considerations

+Zurich in January is likely to be even colder than you anticipate; please pack accordingly.
+For the unprepared, there is a shopping mall within a short (although cold) walk from the venue.